dhgrs/chainer-VQ-VAE/README.md

 - [x] upload generated sample
   - I use a model trained 40000 iterations.
 It takes about 26.5h for training with 1x 1080Ti.
 - [ ] speaker conditional model
+  - There are the codes in [develop](https://github.com/dhgrs/chainer-VQ-VAE/tree/develop).
+Now I've finished the implementation and I'm training now.